T.TAO

 Global or Static Variables (Data Segment)

-If a struct or class object is declared as a global or static variable, it is allocated in the data segment.
+If a structure or class object is declared as a global or static variable, it will be allocated in the data segment.
 For example,

 int a;